-Your portfolio will stay current and relevant if you frequently update it on your drywall finishing work.
+Your portfolio will stay current and relevant if you frequently update it on your drywall installation work.
 Additionally, it will assist you in maintaining organization and awareness of your successes.

-Finally, share your portfolio with potential clients, colleagues, and drywall industry contacts.
+Finally, share your portfolio with potential clients, colleagues, and drywall services contacts.
 You can share a digital portfolio copy via email or print physical documents to distribute at networking events or trade shows.